0xrnair/epic-pen-test/shells/README.md

-## A New Post
+## Shells

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click test
+A collection of unique reverse-tcp shells, one-liners and other cool methods for getting your shell accross the network